ndouellette/writing.evbogue.com/src/documents/posts/vps.html.md

 But how do you choose a VPS?
 There are so many options.

-I've written before about why you should never use Heroku, but I also haven't given you much information about viable alternatives.
+I've written before about [why you might never want to use Heroku](/posts/heroku), but I also haven't given you much information about viable alternatives.
 Now I will.

 There are three factors you have to take into account when you're choosing a VPS.